Date updated: 6/11/2021

 Awaiting Initial Review: These are pre-applications that haven't gone through the initial review process where we take a first look at documentation and eligibility.
 Pre-applications in this step are either waiting for a pre-application from the other party (tenant or landlord) or are still awaiting review by our staff.

 Step 1 Review: Pre-applications that have had a first look by our review staff.
-These pre-applications are waiting for a connection to the other party's (tenant or landlord) pre-application for the joint review step.
+These pre-applications are waiting for a connection to the other party's (tenant or landlord) pre-application for the joint review step, or have items that need to be corrected before joint review.

 Step 2 Review: Applications that have gone through the joint review and are awaiting the finance review before payment is issued.